 The sheep hang out just outside the cafe, where you can feed them, have some coffee and snacks next to them, pet them, and fall in love with them.
 Thanks to Thanks Nature Cafe, you can get meet a furry friend in the middle of the city.
 This one’s definitely a favorite of ours out of the 10 Best Themed Cafes Seoul!

 Although not located on Baker Street, 221B is a cafe in Gangnam in the theme of Sherlock Holmes!
 Their menu boasts the regular coffee shop fare: coffee, tea, and lattes.
-They even serve a special Sherlock Coffee that looks like Guiness beer!
+They even serve a special Sherlock Coffee that looks like Guinness beer!
 In addition to caffeinated beverages, they serve beer, wine, ice cream, affogatos, sandwiches and paninis, and even snow cones!

 Complete with a TV that plays episodes of BBC’s Sherlock all day, you can sit down with a cuppa while watching Benedict Cumberbatch as the brilliant and iconic Sherlock Holmes.

 Did you know that you can meet your favorite emoticon characters from Line in Seoul?
-Located in Myeongdong, Hongdae, and also Gangnam, Line Friends Flagship stores display rooms decorated with specially themed furnitures, kitchen supplies, clothes, school supplies and more.
+Located in Myeongdong, Hongdae, and also Gangnam, Line Friends Flagship stores display rooms decorated with specially themed furniture, kitchen supplies, clothes, school supplies and more.

-At the cafe, you can taste colorful macarons that are in shape of Brown the bear, Coni the rabbit, Sally the duckling and Leonard the frog with a cup of coffee.
+At the cafe, you can taste colorful macarons that are in the shape of Brown the bear, Coni the rabbit, Sally the duckling and Leonard the frog with a cup of coffee.
 Visit the store and take a picture with your favorite characters from Line!